tadyen/ae_studio_challenge/README.md

   2 | 5 | 1
 ```

-We have solved the deltas already [above](#horizontal-sequential-tile-order) actually, but pretend there is a 10th board we can't see thus no delta for the last one:
+We have solved the deltas already [above](#horizontal-sequential-tile-order) actually, but pretend there is a 10th block we can't see thus no delta for the last one:

 ``` md
 White Fill Deltas: